alexpeterhall/quotes/quotes.md

 "The heaviness of being successful was replaced by the lightness of being a beginner again, less sure about everything.
 It freed me to enter into one of the most creative periods of my life." - Steve Jobs
 "A tremendous amount of work and preparation goes into becoming an overnight success." - Unknown "Concentrate all your thoughts upon the work at hand.
 The sun's rays do not burn until brought to a focus." - Alexander Graham Bell, inventor (3 Mar 1847-1922)
+"Don’t aim at success—the more you aim at it and make it a target, the more you are going to miss it.
+For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side-effect of one’s dedication." - Viktor Frankl

 ## Politics